Last Updated on February 13, 2021 by Camilla Gill

 Some of my roles included a Virtual Assistant, Market Research, Social Media Manager, Project Manager leading to my current earner as an SEO freelancer.
 Pretty soon I was making over $4000 a month.

 There is a remote job to suit everyone, and the best thing is most of them you can learn how to do for free.
 Freelance remote jobs are possible for everyone, believe in yourself and go for it.

 1. Promotional Video Editor

 Recently, while staying in a hostel in Rio, I met a 25-year-old woman who is a freelance video editor.

 This is definitely one of the best remote jobs for travel out there at the moment!

 You can combine creativity, a high demand for work and decent money all together.
 She taught herself how to edit videos and from there, she began to brand and market herself as a video editor.
 Working with Instagram and YouTube Influencers, she is able to command a respectable fee for her services.

 2. SEO Freelancer

 Working freelance doing SEO for small companies is currently how I earn most of my money.
 (Read my story here.)
 SEO or Search Engine Optimization is very easy to learn and is very profitable.

 I learnt everything I know online and I fit it around my travel easily.
-Read my posts insider SEO secrets if you’re interested!
+Read my post on insider SEO secrets if you’re interested!